 The recordings of most of our conversations were conducted in a sitting room filled with antique koa furniture, heirloom furnishings, books, and photographs.
 Usually clad in a shortee or floor-length mu`umu`u, Auntie Carol’s enthusiasm for life was demonstrated in her animated dialogue with the many people she greeted.
 The warmth of her voice was punctuated by frequent nods and a jangling of bracelets made of carved wood, jade, or gold engraved with distinctive Hawaiian lettering...

-Education is highly prized in Hawai`i.
-The Hawaiian public education system is the oldest west of the Mississippi river.
-It was established by King Kamehameha III in 1841.
 While appreciating all of her schooling, Carol especially enjoyed participating in the theatrical performances directed by Edwin Tanner, the principal of `Ulupalakua Elementary School.
-This was Unfortunately, there was only an elementary school in Carol’s area of Maui.
-Unless a teenager had relatives with whom to live in the larger cities of Maui, or in Honolulu, schooling usually stopped at eighth grade. particularly true for girls, since further education was deemed more vital for boys.
-Despite her desires, Carol was not enabled to attend high school when she graduated from eighth grade.
+Despite her desires, Carol was unable to attend high school when she graduated from eighth grade.
 Instead, she accepted a position to care for the home and son of Edwin Tanner and his wife, who were moving to Kula, Maui.
-She later worked for staff members of the Kula Sanitarium.
 Her last job on Maui was serving as a cook for Foster and Lei Robinson [of the family that owns the island of Ni`ihau].

 At the time, Carol studied hula with Ida Kapohakimohewa.
-When public performances brought attention to her dancing, the Robinsons’ connections in entertainment yielded the chance for her to dance in Honolulu.
-Soon Carol was a featured performer of hula `auana at the live shows of the internationally popular Hawai`i Calls, a weekly radio program then broadcast from the Moana Hotel on Waikīkī Beach.
-Between 1935 and 1975, the colorfully-costumed and artfully-staged show highlighted hula, instrumental and vocal Hawaiian music, and appearances by well-known entertainers from night clubs, theatre, and film.
-Carol’s specialty performances included “Samoa of Samoa.”
-Of its continuing popularity, she commented that the song’s lyrics reflected herself with the words, “hair so black hanging down her back.”
+When public performances brought attention to her dancing, the Robinsons’ connections in entertainment yielded the chance for her to become a featured performer in the live shows of the internationally popular Hawai`i Calls, a weekly radio program then broadcast from the Moana Hotel on Waikīkī Beach.
+The colorfully costumed and artfully staged show highlighted Hawaiian music and dance, and appearances by well-known entertainers from night clubs, theatre, and film.

-The radio program aired as usual on the evening of December 6, 1941, the night before the onset of World War II that began with the Japanese attack on Pearl Harbor and other parts of O`ahu.
+The radio program aired as usual on the evening of December 6, 1941, the night before the Japanese attack on Pearl Harbor and other parts of O`ahu.
 With interruptions in transportation, Carol was not able to return home to Maui for a while.
 During the war, she sometimes performed hula, while working at a canteen on what was then the U. S. Naval Station Pearl Harbor.
-These sources of income allowed her to send hundreds of dollars to her mother each month.
-Despite having been a professional entertainer for several years, Carol commented on feeling shy about serving meals to such a large volume of servicemen...

-My visits to the home of Auntie Carol began shortly after I arrived in Honolulu in the winter of 1973.
-In January, I had moved from Portland, Oregon, where as child and young adult, I trained and performed in theatre and dance.
+My visits to the home of Auntie Carol began shortly after I arrived in Honolulu in January of 1973.
 The timing of my arrival in Honolulu coincided with Island celebrations of the ever-popular birthday of Scottish poet and lyricist Robert Burns, for which I had been booked as an entertainer.
-At a tea sponsored by the Daughters of the British Empire, I met Carol Farias and other people who expressed interest in having their daughters study Scottish Highland Dancing...
+At a tea sponsored by the Daughters of the British Empire, I met Carol Farias and other people who expressed interest in having their daughters study Scottish Highland Dancing.
+I soon began teaching Carol’s younger daughter Lorna and one of their neighbors in the Farias home.

 Time passed, and I returned to school.
-In 1982, I received an Associate of Arts degree at Windward Community College.
-I earned a Bachelor of Arts degree in history, with distinction, at the University of Hawai`i in 1983.
-The following year, I was admitted for membership in Phi Beta Kappa and Phi Alpha Theta.
-While undertaking graduate studies in American and Asian history, I worked as a graduate teaching assistant in the World Civilization program of the History Department of the University of Hawai`i.
-One of the areas of study I pursued was researching, designing, and conducting oral history projects.
+In 1983, I earned a Bachelor of Arts degree in history at the University of Hawai`i.
+I then undertook graduate studies in American and Asian history while working as a graduate teaching assistant in the World Civilization program of the History Department of the University of Hawai`i.
 Between 1985 and 1987, I lived in Newport, Rhode Island, where my husband was an instructor at the U. S. Naval Education and Training Center.
-It is there that I began my professional career as a free-lance writer and marketing consultant.
+It is there that I began my professional career as a freelance writer and marketing consultant.

-After attending the large celebration of Carol’s 70th birthday in 1993, we had a lengthy visit in her home.
-Her daughters were then married with children, and Carol expressed a desire to have me help organize the heirlooms and books she had inherited from her elder relatives.
+After attending a large celebration of Carol’s seventieth birthday, we had a lengthy visit in her home.
+She expressed a desire to have me help organize the heirlooms and books she had inherited from her elder relatives.
 I began by analyzing her family records.
-While researching additional information at Honolulu libraries and museums, I wrote letters (under her name and mine) to locate and verify data about her family...
+While researching additional information, I wrote letters (under her name and mine) to locate and verify data about her family.

-As she said repeatedly, Carol was most concerned that the heirloom possessions of the Wilcox Sisters be placed where they would be appreciated, so that future generations could learn from their family’s history.
-Eventually, our review of the possessions she had inherited, led to her decision to reach out to what was then St. Andrew's Priory School for Girls, where some of her cousins and other family members had attended in the early 20th century.
-Within two years, Carol established a financial aid endowment fund at the school in the name of Eleanor Wilcox Carney, who was a 1909 graduate.
-Also, after considerable contemplation, Carol donated most of the Wilcox family library and a few koa furnishings to the school’s Queen Emma Library...
+As Carol said repeatedly, she was most concerned that the heirloom possessions of the Wilcox Sisters be placed where they would be appreciated, so that future generations could learn from their family’s history.
+Within two years, Carol established a financial aid endowment fund at St. Andrew’s Schools in the name of Eleanor Wilcox Carney, who was a 1909 graduate.
+Carol also donated most of the Wilcox family library and a few koa furnishings to the school’s Queen Emma Library.
+My deepest appreciation goes to Carol for the trust she placed in my bringing her stories forth to future audiences.
+Despite the dated quality of the recordings, I feel that Auntie Carol’s observations are enriching to those of us who can share in her recollections, glimpsing the rainbows that filled many of her days.

 INTERVIEW I, October 30, 1992